-An Interview With Dorsey D. Jacobs by Ruth E. Thaler and the second The Pursuit of Excellence in Facilities Management by Beth A. Rosenfeld A Bibliography of Capital Renewal/ Deferred Maintenance Resources compiled by Steve Glazner Home Made Energy Management System: A Do-It-Yourself Success Story by Jim Hines managementation of a reason of the second sec
+An Interview With Dorsey D. Jacobs by Ruth E. Thaler 11 The Pursuit of Excellence in Facilities Management by Beth A. Rosenfeld A Bibliography of Capital Renewal/ Deferred Maintenance Resources compiled by Steve Glazner Home Made Energy Management System: A Do-It-Yourself Success Story